vishalkrishna8/calculator/README.md

-## Simple calculator using javascript
+## Simple Calculator using javascript

 This is a simple calculator program that performs basic arithmetic calculations.